-April Payne-Hughes is a native of Philadelphia, PA and has lived in Winslow Township, NJ for the past 25 years with her daughter Teah, son George "Gee" two pets.While working full-time, she completed her B.S. in Business Administration with a concentration in Accounting from Drexel University and later earned her MBA with a concentration in Network Communications from DeVry University's Keller School of Management.
-She retired with more than 28 years of service in the areas of technology, field operations and customer service.
+April Payne-Hughes is a native of Philadelphia, PA, and has lived in Winslow Township, NJ for more than 25 years with her two children and pets.While working full-time, she completed her B.S. in Business Administration with a concentration in Accounting from Drexel University and later earned her MBA with a concentration in Network Communications and Management from DeVry University.
+She retired early with more than 28 years of service in the areas of telecommunication technology, field operations, and customer service.
 April has supported and volunteered with many organizations over the years.
 As Co-Founder and Executive Director, she devotes and volunteers her time running Stuck In The Middle.
 As a lifelong learner, she continues to pursue both her personal and educational interests while developing new skills that will enhance the organization's long-term goals.
 April wears many hats but undeniably admits wearing the hat of MOM is not only the biggest hat but the best hat she's ever worn.
 She proudly honors and commits to her title as MOM first.
 It's her most important responsibility.
 Her motto, "No Matter What, My children Comes First"

-Shirley T. Johnson holds a Graphic Design Certificate from Moore College of Art and Design and a B.S in Communications and Journalism from Indiana University of PA.
+As Board Secretary, Shirley T. Johnson,Owner of Gray Eye Graphics (GEG), a full-service design firm based in Philadelphia holds a B.S in Communications and Journalism from Indiana University of PA and a Graphic Design Certificate from Moore College of Art and Design.
 Ms. Johnson has been a graphic designer for more than 12 years.
-Her experience includes publication design, logo and branding design and marketing and collateral design.
+Her experience includes publication design, logo and branding design, marketing and collateral design.
 Before becoming a full time entrepreneur, Before joining CMA Publishing as an Assistant Art Director, Ms. Johnson worked for The Philadelphia Tribune in September 2000 as a page designer.